-Vote FOR resolutions to change a company's fiscal term unless a company's motivation for the change is to postpone its AGM.
+Vote FOR resolutions to change a company's fiscal term unless a company's motivation for the change is to postpone its annual general meeting.

 Lower Disclosure Threshold for Stock Ownership

 Vote AGAINST resolutions to lower the stock ownership disclosure threshold below 5 percent unless specific reasons exist to implement a lower threshold.